dhis2/notes/platform/35/changelog/user_property_transformer.md

 ?fields=id,displayName,userGroups[id,firstName,surname, userCredentials[*]]
 ```

-Will no longer expose the requested properties, but instead only:
+Will no longer expose all available properties and instead only:

 - `id`
 - `code`